 Complete pregnancy care involves focusing on more than just the pregnancy itself.
-It also involves working with your health prior to conception and supporting your recovery after birth.
-Our osteopaths are experienced and dedicated in helping you through all stages of your pregnancy journey.
-We can help with pre-conception care, aches and pains that occur during your pregnancy and post birth support for you and your baby.
+Working with your health prior to conception and supporting your recovery after birth are just as important as keeping your body healthy throughout your pregnancy.
+Our practitioners are experienced in helping you and your baby through all stages of your pregnancy journey.
+Post birth our practitioners can help realign your body and release any residual tension in your joints and muscles.

 - General aches and pains from postural change

 Pregnancy related pain and discomfort can be experienced in all trimesters.
 Osteopathy can help support your body as it adapts to the changes in shape and posture.

 Birth is a physically demanding process that can place an immense amount of strain on the lower back, abdomen and pelvis.
 For most women lower back or pelvic pain experienced after the delivery will subside after a few days.
 For other women, postpartum pain can be more intense and take longer to recover (especially where medical intervention has been required or there has been what is often referred to as “a difficult birth”).